Page 1: Introduction

 - Run on desktop PC to Design information management applications for mobile devices.
 Applications or 'projects' are designed without the need for programming skills

-- Install projects/applications to Smartphones, Tablets and Pocket PCs
+- Install projects/applications to Smartphones and Tablets

-- Send information to mobile devices, either wirelessly (TCP/IP) or by ActiveSync and Mobile Device Center
+- Send information to mobile devices, either wirelessly (TCP/IP)

 - View and export information/data for analysis using common tools (eg Microsoft Excel) or into HTML for printing.
 Information can also be sent through ADO and XML to powerful database systems such as Access, SQL Server, Oracle, SAP, MySQL and other systems